 An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2016

 The surname Kennefake came to Ireland with the Anglo- Norman invasion of the 12t century.
 The name itself is thought to have comes from a Welsh place-name and was at one time prefixed with the typical Norman "de."

 The surname Kennefake was first found in the city of Dublin and the Leinster counties of Kilkenny, Kildare, and Louth.
 Four the past 400 years, the name has been associated with County Cork.
 The early ancestors of the family settled in these areas following their coming to Ireland with the Anglo- Norman invasion.
 The surname originally hails from Wales, specifically a Welsh place name that originally had the prefix "de."
 CITATION[CLOSE]

 MacLysaght, Edward, More Irish Families.
 Dublin: Irish Academic Press, 1982.
 Print.
 (ISBN 0-7165-0126-0) Today Kenfig Hill is a village in Bridgend County, South Wales and it is from this locale that the family originated.

 Spelling variations of this family name include: Kennefick, Kenefick, Kennefic, Kennefake, Kenefeake and many more.

 More information is included under the topic Early Kennefake Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were:

-Kennefake Settlers in the United States in the 19th Century
+Kennefake Settlers in United States in the 19th Century

 The Kennefake Family Crest was acquired from the Houseofnames.com archives.
 The Kennefake Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.